Skip to content

 Workflows connect pipelines across different workspaces, creating automatic issue movement rules.
 When an issue reaches a specific pipeline in one workspace (the trigger), it automatically moves to a designated pipeline in another workspace (the destination).

-Trigger pipeline: The pipeline that initiates automatic movement when issues enter it.
+Trigger pipeline is the pipeline that initiates automatic movement when issues enter it.
 In the Workflows Builder interface, trigger pipelines appear as circles.

-Destination pipeline: Where issues automatically move after being triggered.
+Destination pipeline is where issues automatically move after being triggered.
 Destination pipelines appear as triangles in the interface.

-Source workspace: The workspace containing the trigger pipeline, typically where work begins or gets completed.
+Source workspace is the workspace containing the trigger pipeline, typically where work begins or gets completed.

-Target workspace: The workspace containing the destination pipeline, where work moves for the next team or stakeholder.
+Target workspace is the workspace containing the destination pipeline, where work moves for the next team or stakeholder.

 The Workflows Builder displays your current workspace at the top with connected workspaces below.
 Lines between pipelines show active automation rules, making it easy to visualize how issues flow between teams.

-Select trigger pipeline - Choose which pipeline in your current workspace will initiate automatic movement
+1. Select a trigger pipeline in your current workspace

-Choose target workspace - Select which workspace should receive the issues
+2. Choose the target workspace that should receive the issues

-Configure scope - Decide whether to move current issues, future issues, or both
+4. Configure scope — whether to move current issues, future issues, or both

 Each workflow appears as a line connecting pipelines between workspaces.
 You can modify connections by clicking on existing workflows to change trigger or destination pipelines, remove workflows that no longer serve your process, or add new automation rules as teams identify additional handoff points.